mdmtk/docs/edge/source/guide/csp/powerkey.md

   <tr>
     <td>Do not change</td>
     <td>"0"</td>
-	<td>This value (or the absence of this parm from the XML) will cause no changes to whether or not the Touch Panel menu option appears on the Power Key Menu.</td>
+	<td>This value (or the absence of this parm from the XML) will cause no changes to whether or not Touch Panel can be turned on or off from the Touch Panel menu option in the Power Key Menu.</td>
   </tr>
   <tr>
     <td>Show Menu Option</td>
     <td>"1"</td>
-	<td>This value will cause the Touch Panel menu option to be shown in the Power Key Menu, if the Power Key Menu for the device supports this menu option.</td>
+	<td>This value will allow Touch Panel to be turned on or off from the Touch Panel Option in the Power Key Menu, if the Power Key Menu for the device supports this menu option.</td>
   </tr>
   <tr>
     <td>Do not show Menu Option</td>
     <td>"2"</td>
-	<td>This value will cause the Touch Panel menu option to not be shown in the Power Key Menu.</td>
+	<td><p>This value will prevent the Touch Panel from being turned on or off from the Touch Panel menu option in the Power Key Menu.</p><p><b>Note:</b> Depending on the device, this value may cause the Touch Panel Option in the Power Key menu to be hidden.
+However, this value will always prevent the user from using this option in the Power Key Menu.</p></td>
   </tr>
 </table>
 </div>